-Once it comes to losing your crucial Exchange Server data, the situation becomes challenging for you.
-Exchange Server database corruption is the most likely cause behind this situation, and the only way to restore your data is to repair Exchange database.
-Instead of using a paid professional tool, you can try the built-in tools of Microsoft Exchange Server, i.e. Eseutil and Isinteg.
+Once it comes to losing crucial Exchange Server data, the situation becomes very challenging.
+Database corruption is the most likely cause behind this situation.
+And the only possible way to restore your data is to repair Exchange database.
+Instead of using a paid solution, you should try the built-in tools of Microsoft Exchange Server, i.e. Eseutil and Isinteg.
 In this post, you’ll learn how to use them to repair Exchange database.

 In 1993, Microsoft has developed an email-based collaborative communication and messaging server, known as Microsoft Exchange Server, for business and organizations.
 An Exchange Server is basically a mail server, contact manager as well as calendaring software.
 Microsoft Outlook contains various outstanding features and some of them can only be used with Exchange Server.